Finesse of “Backlog Refinement Meeting”

 ✥ ✥ ✥

-In an agile setting, the enterprise must be poised to quickly activate programs on work that is ripe for reaping value, and should avoid working too far ahead.
-To respond quickly to a market opportunity, all inputs to the effort must be set up for deployment: needs must be understood, the Product Increment must be well envisioned, and delivery must be timed to meet peak market value.
+Agile enterprises must be poised to respond quickly to capitalize on opportunities to create value, and should avoid working too far ahead.
+To respond quickly to a market opportunity.
+The team needs to understand the stakeholder needs, and all of the ducks must be lined up to enable work to proceed on the items at hand.The Product Owner must have communicated how Product Increment supports the vision.
+The Product Owner has scheduled delivery to meet peak market responsiveness, to create the highest value.
 When opportunity knocks one wants to be ready for it so as not to let the opportunity slip by.
 There is a “last responsible moment” after circumstances and the march of time take away the ability to exercise one’s options.

 However, it’s also important to defer work that won’t generate value for a long time.
-Working prematurely on a long-term deliverable can have a high opportunity cost.
+Working prematurely on a long-term deliverable can have a high opportunity cost if it moves other viable product offerings out of their prime market window.

 Further complicating this is that some deliverables have hard dependencies on others.
 Some Product Backlog Item (PBI) may build on an earlier product increment and it’s important to plan ahead, so the right foundations are in place when the opportunity for the big market win presents itself.
-This may imply that you deliver some PBI earlier than you otherwise would, because though an early release may generate lower value for that item it may set up a Product Increment with much larger ROI.
+This may imply that you deliver some PBI earlier than you otherwise would, because though an early release may generate lower value for that item it may set up a Product Increment with even greater value.

-The effort should focus particularly on items near the top of the Product Backlog.
-This effort should be particularly attentive to dependency relationships between PBIs as well as the dependency of PBIs on external market dates (e.g., holiday sales seasons) as well as dates when resources may become available to make it possible to build the PBI (e.g., taking delivery on raw materials or enabling technology from a supplier).
+The team should focus particularly on items near the top of the Product Backlog.
+Pay particular attention to dependencies between PBIs, as well as to dependencies of PBIs on external market dates (e.g., holiday sales seasons) as well as dates when resources may become available to make it possible to build the PBI (e.g., taking delivery on raw materials or enabling technology from a supplier).
 The Scrum Team should annotate PBIs on the backlog with estimates and value attributions.

 ✥ ✥ ✥